celigo/integrator-api-docs/readme.md

 ### One Time Tokens

-The Integrator will also pass one-time tokens to backend components implementing hooks, wrappers, installer, uninstaller, or settings interfaces.
-These tokens are passed in the options argument of each function, and can be used similarly to [Bearer Tokens](#Bearer Tokens) to call back into the Integrator.
+When using the integrator.io extension framework one-time tokens are also used.
+These tokens are passed in the options argument of each function, and can be used similarly to [Bearer Tokens](#Bearer Tokens) to call back into integrator.io.
 One-time tokens will auto expire after use (determined via a return statement, or after a 15 minute timeout).
-For Connectors (managed integration apps), tokens passed are only granted access to invoke resources belonging to the Connector itself (determined via the \_connectorId property).
-For hooks and wrappers not belonging to a Connector, one-time tokens are limited to only invoking Exports and Imports already defined in the Integrator account.
+For SmartConnectors (i.e. managed integration apps), tokens passed are only granted access to invoke resources belonging to the SmartConnector itself (determined via the \_connectorId property).
+For hooks and wrappers not belonging to a SmartConnector, one-time tokens are limited to only a sub-set of the integrator.io API.

 Rate Limiting
 -------------